Weak Galerkin Method for Electrical Impedance Tomography: Introduction

-\mm{At the same time, when implementing WG method, one does not need to appropriately choose any (large) parameters for stabilizers as in most discontinuous Galerkin (DG) methods.
-In addition, the WG method is locally conservative by its design, and the normal fluxes across the interfaces of elements are continuous while there is not continuity in the DG flux \cite{Bastian2003dg}.} \fn{This is not so clear to me.[I have cited reference to explain this line about definite linear system.]}\mm{When we apply mixed finite element method for elliptic problems, the resulting indefinite discrete linear systems (saddle-point problems) \cite{brezzi1991mixed} usually require preconditioners or special algorithms to solve, while WG method would result in symmetric definite linear systems \cite{lin2015comparative}.} These advantages make WG method well suited for EIT.
+Moreover, when implementing the WG method, one does not need to appropriately choose any (large) parameters for stabilizers as in most discontinuous Galerkin (DG) methods.
+In addition, the WG method is locally conservative by its design, and the normal fluxes across the interfaces of elements are continuous while there is no continuity in the DG fluxes \cite{Bastian2003dg}.
+In addition, while special preconditioners or fast solvers are typically required to solve the resulting indefinite discrete linear systems (saddle-point problems) arising from mixed finite element method for elliptic problems \cite{brezzi1991mixed}, the WG method will always result in symmetric definite linear systems \cite{lin2015comparative}.
+These advantages make the WG method well-suited for approximating the EIT problem.